nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2017-09-16-how-to-write-robust-component-tests.md

 }
 ```

 We notice that the purely technical details like the URL, the JSON response and the HTTP status are now specified in the Java code.
-This allows to make the Gherkin specification more focused on the behaviour, clearer and more concise.
+This allows making the Gherkin specification more focused on the behaviour, clearer and more concise.
 Hence, this test is now more maintainable and robust.

 The initial test is now the following:
 ```gherkin